AAII Sentiment Survey: Optimism Ends 2016 At A Five-Week High

 Optimism among individual investors is ending 2016 on a high note.
 The latest AAII Sentiment Survey shows bullish sentiment rising to a five-week high.
 Neutral sentiment is also higher this week, while pessimism is lower.

-Bullish sentiment, expectations that stock prices will rise over the next six months, rose 1.0 percentage points to 45.6%.
+Bullish sentiment, expectations that stock prices will rise over the next six months, rose 1.0 percentage point to 45.6%.
 This is the third-highest level of optimism recorded by our survey in 2016.
 (Bullish sentiment was higher on November 16, at 46.7%, and November 23, at 49.9%.)
 This week's increase puts optimism above 40% for the seventh consecutive week and above its historical average of 38.5% for the eighth consecutive week.

 Neutral sentiment, expectations that stock prices will stay essentially unchanged over the next six months, rose 2.5 percentage points to 28.7%.
 Even with the increase, neutral sentiment remains below its historical average of 31.0% for the fourth consecutive week and the sixth time in seven weeks.